jalizadeh/ISTQB-Exam-Questions/Chapter 01.md

 36. Which of the following statements is true?
     1. Testing cannot prove that software is incorrect.
-    2. Testing can prove that software is either correct or incorrect.
+    2. Testing can prove that software is either or incorrect.
     3. Testing cannot prove that software is correct.
     4. Testing can prove that software is correct.